Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 -   1 - 0 - 6 - 7 - 5 - 4 - 2 - 3 - 1
 -   1 - 5 - 4 - 2 - 3 - 7 - 6 - 0 - 1

-Each compute die is also connected to one CPU Compute Complex Die (or as documentation of the node sometimes says, L3 cache region).
+Each compute die is also connected to one CPU Core Complex Die (or as documentation of the node sometimes says, L3 cache region).
 This connection only runs at the same speed as the links between CPUs on the LUMI-C CPU nodes, i.e., 36 GB/s per direction (which is still enough for all 8 GPU compute dies together to saturate the memory bandwidth of the CPU).